The Palmer Bar

-They were wealthy land owners operating flour and maize mills in Galway city at the time.
+The Palmer Family were wealthy land owners operating flour and maize mills in Galway city at the time.
 Milling in Galway city was a major industry with up to 30 mills operating by the mid-19th century - providing employment to hundreds of people.
-The Palmers also ran a brewery called “The Nuns’ Island Brewery”, named after its location next to the Poor Clare Convent. - And they branded their “T Palmer’s Superior Porter” as “equal to Dublin”.
+The Palmers also ran a brewery called “The Nuns’ Island Brewery”, named after its location next to the Poor Clare Convent. - And they branded their porter “T Palmer’s Superior Porter” as “equal to Dublin”.

 The Palmer family had sold much of their land to support their milling business and lost their fortune.
 The family then focused their attention on farming the estate at Glenlo.

 Jeffrey Palmer, the second generation of Palmers to live at Glenlo, fought in the first World War.
 After returning from the battle field, he married one of Ireland’s first commercial models, Evelyn McNamara from Limerick.
 Evelyn was famed for her beauty and was the main model for Palmolive shampoo.

 During the 1960s and 1970s, Jeffrey and Evelyn Palmer opened their home to paying guests and were able to maintain the estate.
 Many distinguished guests stayed at Glenlo during this time including judges from Dublin working at the Galway courthouse.